evsalik/screen_time/README.md

 # Screen Time Tracker

+_Disclaimer: This project is intended for personal use to help monitor screen time.
+It does not collect or transmit any personal data._

 A lightweight Windows application that tracks the active time you spend on different applications.
 It provides a visual representation of your usage, helping you monitor and manage your screen time effectively.

 ![Screenshot of Screen Time Tracker](screenshot.png)